dannydavid03/financeDashboard/README.md

 2. Explore different plots by selecting various timeframes for stock performance (week, month, quarter, year).
 3. Hover over the data points in the visualizations to see more details about each company.

+### Future Improvements

+1. Deploy the finance dashboard online for easy visibility
+2. Use the insights from the dashboard to develop machine learning models.